Wita5237/sm64-fst-brute-forcer-hip/README.md

 </pre>
 #### GPU Settings ####
 <pre>
+-g &lt;device_id&gt;:                             The CUDA device used to run the program.

 -t &lt;threads&gt;:                               Number of CUDA threads to assign to the program.

 -lsk1 &lt;n_solutions&gt;:                        Maximum number of phase 1 solutions for 10k setup search.